 This feed contains a list of current incidents from the NSW RFS, and includes location data and Major Fire Update summary information where available.
 Click through from the feed to the NSW RFS website for full details of the update.
 GeoJSON is a lightweight data standard that has emerged to support the sharing of information with location or geospatial data.
 It is widely supported by modern applications and mobile devices.

 The NSW RFS supports the redistribution of information and warnings by third parties, when that service contributes to assisting people make informed decisions.

-We encourage those developing applications or services (including social media accounts) to review the Attorney General's Code of Practice for Warning Republishers.
+We encourage those developing applications or services (including social media accounts) to review the Guideline For Warnings Republishers.